Week 2: Have effective meetings and communications

 - Open Meet and start or join a video meeting.

-- Click Stop recording to confirm.
-Also, the recording automatically stops when everyone leaves the meeting.
+- The recording also stops when everyone leaves the meeting.

 - In Google Drive, open the Google Docs, Google Sheets, or Google Slides file you want to share or present.